yugpatill/homework7_is601/readme.md

 By the end of this module, you will be able to:

-1. **Apply containerization techniques to containerize applications using Docker.**
+- CLO 9: Apply containerization techniques to containerize applications using Docker
-2. **Containerize and manage Python applications using Docker, including Dockerfile creation, environment variables, and volume management.**
-3. **Utilize Git for version control and collaborative development.**
-5. **Implement comprehensive logging strategies to monitor and debug applications.**

 ---